cagov/design-system/docs/pages/structure.md

 ### Left sidebar layout
-Left sidebar layout is two column layout with left sidebar column and the main content column.
-This layout works for long pages that potentially can use page navigation.
+The left sidebar layout is a two column layout with a left sidebar column and the main content column.
+This layout works for long pages that can potentially use page navigation.

 <div class="cagov-article with-sidebar gap-3 p-x-0">
 	<div class="m-t-3">